-• Allow 30 minutes from the end of your procedure before driving or signing any important documents or papers.
+Allow 30 minutes from the end of your procedures before driving, or signing any important documents or papers

-How will I feel after the colonoscopy?
+How will I feel after the tests?

 We advise you not to go to work on the day of the procedures.
 When you get home it is important to rest quietly for the remainder of the day, with someone to look after you for 24 hours afterwards if you have had sedation.